 Both of these options are long-lasting devices that improve the quality of your smile, but at the end of the day, crowns last longer.
 You can expect to replace your veneers once every several years, but crowns could last your entire lifetime if you take good care of them.

 Depending on which appliance you choose, the cost will be different.
 While crowns typically cost more, insurance is likely to pay for the expenses.
 You can expect to pay anywhere between $1,000 and $2,000 for crowns.
 Veneers cost between $900 and $2,000 for each tooth, but you’ll likely have to pay out of pocket for this cosmetic appliance.

 Which one is right for me?

 Only your Balance Advanced Dentistry & Orthodontics doctor can tell you whether crowns or veneers are right for you, depending on the severity of your condition.
 If your tooth is mostly intact, you’ll likely only need veneers to improve the look of your smile.
 If your tooth is broken or decayed, however, you’ll likely need crowns to protect the integrity of your tooth for years to come.

 Taking Care of Your Smile Is As Easy As One, Two, Three!

 Taking care of your smile has never been easier than with your team of experts at Balance Advanced Dentistry & Orthodontics.
 With years of experience, we have all the tools you need to improve your smile and confidence.
 If you haven’t scheduled an appointment yet, don’t wait!
-Book your next visit in Duluth, Lawrenceville, or Snellville today!
+Book your next visit in Duluth today!